Eligibility: Men 55+ who have experienced mental health challenges, substance use, street involvement, or periods of being unhoused or unstably housed

 Step 3: Review applications

-Applicant will receive an Expectation Agreement with a description of the building activities, rules, and how to access services provided within the program.
+Once the applicant receives a written offer, the housing team will schedule the lease signing.
+The support team will usually conduct its intake assessment during this time.
+The applicant will receive an Expectation Agreement with the building activities, rules, and how to access services provided within the program.

 Need help?

-For any information or support on how to participate or how to fill out the application, please contact us through our General Inquiries page.
+For additional information or support on participation or completing the application, please contact us through our General Inquiries page.

 Program Partners